Fookem and Bug

 OHMIGOSH, what a calculator I have.
 The figure I gave for one half of one percent is wrong.
 It should be 1,509,860.215 or 1.51 MILLION people.
 Sheesh!
 I’m going to buy a new one.

-8. Tool Lady said
+7. Tool Lady

 I think these numbers are way off.
 I don’t know how they got it, but Michigan’s Department of Labor and Michigan State University after a lengthy research period came up with 1.4 Million people in Michigan (14% of the population) of Michigan’s citizens with hearing losses.
 Interestingly, nearly a third 402,000 were a result of noise-induced losses from the workplace.
 Also, a recent Audiological study showed that about 1/2 of all High School Seniors (17 and 18 year olds) had at least one or more symptoms of hearing loss, so the problem is about to get worse, MUCH worse.
 It is a noisy world and we are doing this damage to ourselves!